m-lamonaca/dev-notes/docs/containers/kubernetes.md

 **Volumes** are physical storage attached to a pod in order to persist data when a pod is shut down.

-> **Warn**: kubernetes dows not manage data persistance.
+> **Warn**: kubernetes does not manage data persistance.
 Backups must be managed externally.

 ### Deployment